HenrikSamuelsson/rust-learning-path/daily-log-2022-oct.md

 ### Installation Work Computer

-Rust be installed on a Windows machine by following the instructions at [Rust - Install Rust](https://www.rust-lang.org/tools/install)
+Rust can be installed on a Windows machine by following the instructions at [Rust - Install Rust](https://www.rust-lang.org/tools/install).

 Turned out that I had installed Rust already on my work computer.